Destructive conflict loses good people

 Anne works for a boss, Kevin, who is a bully.
 Kevin will place unrealistic demands Anne, frequently shouts at her, and knowingly sabotages her work.
 When Anne went to Human Resources to seek support, what attention she received was unhelpful as they sought to justify Kevin’s behaviour.
-Overworked, stressed and increasingly unhealthy, Anne left the job.
+Overworked, stressed and increasingly unhealthy, and simply tired of destructive conflict, Anne left the job.
 Kevin then moved onto another target, David.
 And now David’s performance is starting to suffer as is his health.

 Overall workplace culture and performance did not improve when Anne left.
 The team and organisation’s dynamics remain constant – only the target has changed.
-There are costs associated with not addressing destructive behaviour including: higher turnover rates and recruitment/training costs, lost productivity and low morale.
-Other costs that damage a business are a tarnished reputation from former employees relaying extremely bad experiences at the company as well as the likelihood that a customer will witness such negative events, further diminishing the company’s reputation.
+There are costs associated with not addressing destructive conflict including higher turnover rates and recruitment/training costs, lost productivity and low morale.
+Other costs that damage business are a tarnished reputation from former employees relaying extremely bad experiences at the company as well as the likelihood that a customer will witness such negative events, further diminishing the company’s reputation.

 So what conditions in an organisation make it so that such harmful and destructive conflicts take shape, go unaddressed and become so costly?

-Result: You reduce your own isolation, gain skills, expand your circle of support and improve your ability to adapt in a health and constructive manner.
+Result: You reduce your own isolation, gain skills, expand your circle of support and improve your ability to adapt in a healthy and constructive manner.